Learning Efficient and Robust Language-conditioned Manipulation using Textual-Visual Relevancy and Equivariant Language Mapping: Method

 \section{Method}

-\textbf{Problem Statement and Assumptions:} This paper focuses on learning from demonstration for the planar language-conditioned pick-and-place.
-Given a set of demonstrations that contains observation-language-action tuples $(o_t,\ell_t,a_t)$, the objective is to learn a policy $p(a_t|o_t,\ell_t)$ where the action $a_t = (a^{\p}_t,a^{\q}_t)$ has pick and place components.
-The visual observation $o_t$ is a top-down orthographic RGB-D reconstruction of the scene from several camera views.
-The pick and place components of action, $a^{\p}_t$ and $a^{\q}_t$, are parameterized in terms of $\SE(2)$ coordinates $(u,v,\theta_{\p})$ and $(u,v,\theta_{\q})$, respectively, where $u,v$ denotes the pixel coordinates of the gripper position, $\theta_{\p}$ is the pick orientation defined with respect to the world frame, and $\theta_{\q}$ is the delta angle between the pick and place.
-The language instruction $\ell_t$ specifies the current-step instruction, e.g., ``pick the red block and place onto the green and blue blocks'' or ``grasp the scissors by its handle and place into the brown box.''
-We assume $\ell_t$ for each step can be parsed into the pick instruction and the place instruction, $\ell_t = (\ell_t^{\p},\ell_t^{\q})$.
-For parser details, please see Appendix~\ref{apx:parser}.
+\textbf{Problem Statement and Assumptions:} We consider the problem of learning from demonstrations for language-conditioned manipulation tasks in $\SE(2)$ space.
+We frame it as a two-step pick-and-place learning problem, although our approach can support a larger space of skills, including pushing, pulling, etc. Given a set of demonstrations that contains observation-language-action tuples $(O_t,\ell_t,a_t)$, the objective is to learn a policy $p(a_t|o_t,\ell_t)$ where the action $a_t = (a^{\p}_t,a^{\q}_t)$ has pick and place components.
+Please note the policy can be formulated to generate the multi-step pick-place actions, and we discard time step subscripts $t$ for simplicity in the following sections.
+The visual observation $O_t$ is a set of RGBD images at several camera views.
+The two-step actions, $a^{\p}$ and $a^{\q}$, are parameterized in terms of $\SE(2)$ coordinates $(u,v,\theta_{\p})$ and $(u,v,\theta_{\q})$, respectively, where $u,v$ denotes the pixel coordinates of the gripper position, $\theta_{\p}$ is the pick orientation defined with respect to the world frame, and $\theta_{\q}$ is the delta angle between the pick and place.
+The language instruction $\ell_t$ specifies the current-step instruction, e.g., ``open the drawer'' or ``grasp scissors by its handle and place into box.''
+We assume $\ell_t$ for each step can be parsed into the pick instruction and the place instruction, $\ell = (\ell^{\p},\ell^{\q})$.

-\textbf{Method Overview:} There are three main modules. \textbf{(1)} The semantic module takes multi-view images $\mathcal{O}_t$ and the language instruction $\ell_t$ and outputs a dense semantic map that summarizes the visual and language input. \textbf{(2)} The language-conditioned pick module takes as input the raw RGB-D image of the scene $o_t$ with the language instruction $\ell_t$ and outputs an action map over pick actions. \textbf{(3)} Similarly, the language-conditioned place module produces an action map over place actions.
-The only difference is the place module does the convolution with a crop-conditioned instead of a language-conditioned kernel.
+\textbf{Method Overview:} There are three main modules. \textbf{(1)} The relevancy extraction module takes multi-view images $\mathcal{O}$ and the language instruction $\ell$.
+It outputs a dense relevancy map that summarizes the visual and language input. \textbf{(2)} The language-conditioned pick module takes as input the top-down orthographic RGB-D projection $o$ of the scene with the language instruction $\ell$ and outputs an action map over pick actions. \textbf{(3)} Similarly, the language-conditioned place module produces an action map over place actions.
+The difference is that the place module does convolution with an image-crop-conditioned kernel instead of a language-conditioned kernel.